FastPig-jar/Hydrogen-modpack/README.md

 # Hydrogen

-Hydrogen is a Fabric-based optimization modpack built for smooth, efficient, and enhanced Minecraft gameplay in both singleplayer and multiplayer.
+Hydrogen is a Fabric-based optimization modpack built for smooth, efficient, and enhanced Minecraft gameplay in singleplayer.
 It includes powerful performance mods, visual optimizations, and quality-of-life improvements.

 ## 🧩 Features